Brown spots

 Where do brown spots come from?

-What's the difference between lentigos, melasma and age spots?
+What's the difference between lentigos, melasma, and age spots?

-• Melasma (pregnancy mask): Caused by hormonal imbalances (pregnancy, contraception), it manifests as irregular, often symmetrical spots on the face.
+• Melasma (pregnancy mask): caused by hormonal imbalances (pregnancy, contraception), it manifests as irregular, often symmetrical spots on the face.

 Each type of stain requires a specific treatment, adapted to its origin and intensity.